 If you are struggling to find some ideas to bolster performance at your golf course, we are here to help.
-We’ve created a master list of 50 ideas that you can apply to your golf management strategy this season.
-I guarantee that somewhere in this list there’s at least one thing you haven’t tried or considered yet, if don’t then you must be a superhero.
-Now, let’s dive in, here are our 50 Golf Management Tips:
+We’ve created a master list of 50 ideas that you can apply to your golf management strategy going forward.
+We guarantee there’s at least one thing you haven’t tried or considered yet in this list.
+If not, then you must be a superhero.
+Now, let’s dive in, here’s our extensive list of 50 golf course management tips:

 1. Implement a Loyalty Points Program